nneubauer/homebridge-denon/README.md

 that could be overcome by making this plugin a platform instead of an accessory.
 If you wanted to improve this, feel free to fork and update accordingly.

+I add the option to make a general switch that polls for the state no matter the selected input.
+With this option, it is possible to have one main switch to turn on and off the receiver.
+You can still choose the default input when turning on the receiver with this switch.

 ## Config

+See sample-config.json.
-See sample-config.json. `requireInput` can be (untested): 'CD', 'SPOTIFY', 'CBL/SAT', 'DVD', 'BD', 'GAME', 'GAME2', 'AUX1', 'MPLAY', 'USB/IPOD', 'TUNER', 'NETWORK', 'TV', 'IRADIO', 'SAT/CBL', 'DOCK', 'IPOD', 'NET/USB', 'RHAPSODY', 'PANDORA', 'LASTFM', 'IRP', 'FAVORITES', 'SERVER'.
+`requireInput` can be (untested): 'CD', 'SPOTIFY', 'CBL/SAT', 'DVD', 'BD', 'GAME', 'GAME2', 'AUX1', 'MPLAY', 'USB/IPOD', 'TUNER', 'NETWORK', 'TV', 'IRADIO', 'SAT/CBL', 'DOCK', 'IPOD', 'NET/USB', 'RHAPSODY', 'PANDORA', 'LASTFM', 'IRP', 'FAVORITES', 'SERVER'.
+`pollInputAll` make this value true if you want a main switch to turn of the receiver no matter the selected input.
+Default is false.

 ## Further Reading and Thanks

-This is my first plugin and I created it based on stuff I found on the net (Thanks for that):

-* https://github.com/k3erg/marantz-denon-telnet (client using Telnet, works but only supports a single switch)
-* https://github.com/lmoe/node-denon-client (client using Telnet but seems defunct)
-* http://blue-pc.net/2013/12/28/denon-av-reciever-ueber-http-steuern/ (info on controling the AVR using HTTP)
+Thanks to nneubauer for making a stable version that worked with newer Denon models like my AVR x1400.

 ## Bugs

 * Since based on polling, it appears that multiple inputs are set to "on" at the same time but that will heal with the next polling loop.
 * Inputs with special chars CBL/SAT do not work.

-## Disclaimer

-This was initially forked from a project which I completly changed so probably the git history will not be really accurate.
-Also, you use this at your own risk! ;)